Capitol Hill massacre: Perpetrator

 The weapons used were purchased legally at sporting goods stores in Kalispell, Montana.
 They were seized by the police in Whitefish after he pleaded guilty to a reduced misdemeanor mischief charge in the moose incident.
 They were returned after he paid restitution and a fine.
 The original felony charge for destroying the art would have prohibited him from legally owning firearms.

 In 2002, a man in Whitefish, who was high school friends with Huff, killed his own parents before committing suicide.
 Investigators believe that event may have given Huff a model for his own attack.
 Huff was not well known in Seattle's rave scene.
 Very few people in the scene knew him or interacted with him.
-On February 1, 2006, someone with the email address kylehuff23@hotmail.com asked on an internet message board run by local raver Groovinkim when the next rave was, because he'd never been to one.
+On February 1, 2006, someone with the email address kylehuff23@hotmail.com asked on an internet message board run by local raver Groovinkim when the next rave was because he'd never been to one.
+Evidentially, this may not be the perpetrator despite the resemblance of name due to the fact that the same user made a follow-up comment later in April, after the attack and Huff's suicide.